 Web Application Architecture Diagram

 As you can see, architecture is the backbone of every app’s functionality.
-Whether you’re searching for something on a browser or managing customers in your CRM database — the structure of the web application is what makes it all work.
+Whether you’re searching for something on a browser or managing customers in your CRM database — the infrastructure of the web application is what makes it all work.

 At this stage, it’s important to mention that there is no such thing as “good” or “bad” architecture.
 Rather, one that best suits your needs.